 Last week, I took a trip out to Brookline to sit down and get defeated at a variety of games at Looking for Group (LFG).
 The name and its abbreviation is a well known phrase in gaming communities- the online call of “does anyone want to play with me?”

 LFG hopes that you want to do more than just play.
 LFG is positioning itself as an unusual hybrid: it’s a co-working space combined with a pay-to-play gaming space.
-John Lange, one of the founders, doesn’t think that combination is odd at all.… Read the rest
+John Lange, one of the founders, doesn’t think that combination is odd at all.
+It grows out of his own interests:… Read the rest

 Earlier this week, the country was simultaneously outraged and captivated by the story of Ahmed Mohamed, a 14-year-old Muslim student who was arrested for bringing a clock, which educators and police thought was a bomb, to his high school in Texas.

 Support for Ahmed flooded in from around the country.
 His 3-day suspension and arrest was not only grounded in Islamophobia, but actively discouraged the curiosity of a bright, young mind.
 Tech juggernauts like Facebook and Twitter invited him to tour their companies, and educational institutions like MIT, NASA, and TAMS opened their doors, with the latter offering him a… Read the rest